Free Robotics Teaching Resources

 Free robotics material for teachers

 We recommend covering lesson plans in the order below, as they build on topics possible covered in previous lessons.
-Available lessons include:
+Please consider donating or supporting us at Teachers Pay Teachers to help keep this content free with lessons available as low as $2.99!

 Lesson 1: What is a robot?